mchmarny/dapr-demos/README.md

 Collection of personal Dapr demos

-> Some of the demos in this repo require the latest version of Dapr, Ingress gateway, Observability components, or cluster-local Redis and Mongo services.
+> Note, some of the demos in this repo require the latest version of Dapr, Ingress gateway, Observability components, or cluster-local Redis and Mongo services.
 To create Kubernates cluster on AKS or quickly configure these dependencies on existing cluster take a look in the [Cluster Setup](./setup) section.

 * Bindings